Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

             # do your fancy optimization things
             # call the lightning module methods at your leisure

-Finally, attach it into the Trainer:
+Finally, attach it into the :class:`~pytorch_lightning.trainer.trainer.Trainer`:

 .. code-block:: python

     trainer = Trainer(...)
-    trainer.fit_loop = fit_loop
+    trainer.fit_loop = MyFancyLoop()

     # fit() now uses your fancy loop!
     trainer.fit(...)

 Now you have full control over the Trainer.
 But beware: The power of loop customization comes with great responsibility.
-We recommend that you familiarize yourself with :ref:`overriding the default loops <override default loops>` first before you start building a new loop from ground up.
+We recommend that you familiarize yourself with :ref:`overriding the default loops <override default loops>` first before you start building a new loop from the ground up.

 Loop API
 --------
 Here is the full API of methods available in the Loop base class.

-The :class:`~pytorch_lightning.loops.base.Loop` class is the base for all loops in Lighting just like the LightningModule is the base for all models.
+The :class:`~pytorch_lightning.loops.base.Loop` class is the base for all loops in Lighting just like the :class:`~pytorch_lightning.core.lightning.LightningModule` is the base for all models.
 It defines a public interface that each loop implementation must follow, the key ones are:

 Properties